 (1) In subsection (3), (6) or (7) —

-“designated official” means a person designated under subsection (13) by the Commissioner for the purposes of the subsection in which the term is used.
+designated official means a person designated under subsection (13) by the Commissioner for the purposes of the subsection in which the term is used.

 (2) An authorised officer or a member of the Police Force who has reason to believe that a person has committed a prescribed offence against this Act may, within 6 months after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.